Jarrod Bannister: Career

 Bannister was born in Townsville, Queensland on 3 October 1984.
 He won the youth javelin title at the Australian Athletics Championships in 2001.
 He later won five senior javelin national titles: in 2006, 2007, 2009, 2010, and 2012.
 He competed twice at the World Championships in Athletics, placing eleventh in qualifying in 2007 and finishing seventh in the final in 2011.
 He represented his country at the Olympic Games in 2008 and 2012, finishing sixth at the former and placing twenty-seventh in the qualifying stage of the latter.
 He won gold at the 2010 Commonwealth Games – the first and only international senior medal of his career.
 This made him the first Australian winner in that event for nearly fifty years, following in the footsteps of 1962 champion Alf Mitchell.

-In June 2013, he received a 20-month doping ban after missing three tests in the previous 18 months, which is equivalent to a failed test.
-He maintained this was accidental and said the testers were given incorrect information on one occasion.
+In June 2013, he controversially received a 20-month doping ban after missing three tests in the previous 18 months, which is equivalent to a failed test.
+Originally facing two years, he took the case to the Court of Arbitration for Sport, where it was agreed that he was at the hotel he had listed, but due to confusion between the hotel and Athletics Australia, they believed that he had already checked out, leading to a missed third test.
+Despite this, his ban was only reduced to 20 months.

 He returned to competition in 2015.
 He also competed in 2016 but did not participate in the 2017 season.